 • Any time you need modding, please post a link to your thread in the Mod Call box at the bottom of the forum!

 • You may only have one Solo Journey thread at once.
 If you want to battle more, try the Training Grounds or else find a person to RP with.
-You may only have up to 3 total Journey threads at a time.
+You may only have up to 3 Active Journey threads at a time.
 You may participate as a Traveling Companion in any number of other players' Journeys, however.

 • When closing a thread, please indicate in the last post you make that you are closing the thread, then post in the Mod Call box to let us know to post with your rewards, lock the thread, and archive it.
 You are free to take your rewards as soon as the post goes up.